todarko/data-proc/Readme.md

 Currently used languages include C#, python, and rust

 Each project I've tried to roughly use the same methods.
-Python was around 10s, C# ~4s and rust was under 2s, on average
+Python was around 2.8s, C# ~.4s, and rust was ~.1s, on average